 Porting a Phone Number to aNinja

-Porting your US telephone number is a six-step process that can take up to four (4) weeks depending on the type of number you are porting and the country the number is located in.
+Porting your US phone number to aNinja is a six-step process that can take up to four (4) weeks depending on the type of number you are porting and the country the number is located in.

-Email us at firstname.lastname@example.org and going to the Porting Request page.
-You will need the following for a successful request:
+Email us at firstname.lastname@example.org and go to the Porting Request page.

 - The authorized user or owner’s first and last name.

 - The corresponding service address.
 This must be an actual physical address.
-PO Boxes are not valid addresses.

 - A Letter of Authorization (LOA) signed by the authorized user and/or owner of the number(s).
 Note that the information on your LOA must match the authorized user name and service address provided by your current carrier.